vlio20/utils-decorators/README.md

 }
 ```

-When the `@after` decorator code will be executed the instance of the class still won't exist, and this will cause `this` to be undefined.
+When the `@before` decorator code will be executed the instance of the class still won't exist, and this will cause `this` to be `undefined`.
 To overcome this issue, instead of providing a reference to the method you can provide the method name:

 ```typescript